AndrewKralovec/dominions5_manager/README.md

 #### DB
 Folder for sqlite (though any can be set here), database files. **For now** You shouldnt have to worry about loosing game data.
 The manager doesn't keep track of games or players, it interprets input and executes actions.

-#### Reducers
+#### Handlers
-Folder for Reducer functions.
-Reducers are to interpret input and determine what the corresponding action should be.
-I came up with the name because they reduce the line numbers in index.js (originally everything was set in index.js).
+Folder for Handler functions.
+Handlers are to interpret input and determine what the corresponding action should be.

 ## Packages